loretoparisi/apple-turicreate-examples/README.md

 # apple-turicreate-examples
-Apple Turi Create Machine Learning and Artificial Neural Networks framework Examples
+Apple Turi Create Machine Learning Examples.
+Please refers to the [Turi Create](https://github.com/apple/turicreate) documentation for more info.

 ## Requirements
 You will need virtualenv to run this repo.